Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Click `Service connections` under the `Pipelines` section.
 1. There should be 3 service connections configured for Managed Identity or Workload Identity Federation depending on the option you choose.
 1. Click on one of the service connections and click `Edit` to look at the settings.
+1. Look at the approvals and required template check.
+The required template check will ensure that the pipeline is using the template specified in the template repository.

 #### Azure DevOps Agent Pools (self hosted agents option only)